drvinceknight/unpeudemath/_posts/2015-02-20-an-iterated-prisoners-dilemma-on-github.md

 tags       :
 - gametheory
 - axelrod
-comments   : false
+comments   : true
 ---

 In the 1980s Axelrod ran a computer tournament inviting people to contribute code that specified strategies in an iterated prisoner's dilemma tournament.
-I have just finished putting the final pieces on a Python framework to carry out the same tournament and would be delighted for people to contribute strategies via pull request (or indeed via any way possible: just get in touch).
+I have just finished putting the final pieces on a Python repository on github ([github.com/drvinceknight/Axelrod](https://github.com/drvinceknight/Axelrod)) to carry out the same tournament and would be delighted for people to contribute strategies via pull request (or indeed via any way possible: just get in touch).
-In this post I'll describe the process of adding a strategy to the repository.
+In this post I'll describe the process of adding a strategy to the repository (the first 3 minutes of a video at the end of this post show you exactly what you are required to do).

 For a good overview of the iterated prisoner's dilemma take a look at this page about [Axelrod's tournament](http://cs.stanford.edu/people/eroberts/courses/soco/projects/1998-99/game-theory/axelrod.html) but in a nutshell the idea is that two players (prisoners) repeatedly play the following game: